 Let’s get some things out of the way first though.
 I think it’s extremely important to acknowledge upfront that I began this journey from a place of privilege.

 Also, keep in mind that van life allowed me to dramatically lower my cost of living and save up for the small off-grid house that I am now based out of with my partner and dogs.
+Also, when I converted a van, everything about the lifestyle was much cheaper (especially the van itself), compared to post pandemic van life prices, I also eventually sold my original van for a decent profit.

-Finally, as a white woman, my skin color has permitted me countless privileges that helped get me to where I am today, and I think that’s important to acknowledge.
+Finally, as a white passing woman, my skin color has permitted me countless privileges that helped get me to where I am today, and I think that’s important to acknowledge.

-Before my current remote income jobs, van life, and now off-grid life, I worked for over 5 years in international development and used these 10 Cost-Saving Travel Hacks to afford
+Before my current remote income jobs, van life, and now off-grid house life, I worked for over 5 years in international development and used these 10 Cost-Saving Travel Hacks to afford

-I now consider Spin the Globe Project an ethical adventure travel and lifestyle business, rather than a travel blog.
+I now consider Spin the Globe Project an ethical adventure travel and alternative lifestyle business, rather than a blog.
 That distinction became important to me as I transitioned from blogging as a hobby to monetizing my website and social media platforms as my main source of income in 2018.

-8 Ways to Earn A Remote Income
+8 Ways I Earn A Remote Income (& You Can Too)

 1. Affiliate Marketing